You may incur certain costs for your company that make good business sense. Unfortunately, the tax law doesn’t view them all as write-offs.

 - Additional Medicare taxes.
-The 0.9% additional Medicare tax paid on net earnings from self-employment or employee wages (if your income is high enough) and the 3.8% net investment income tax paid on income from investments (things your business owns but doesn’t participate in on a day-to-day basis), again if your income is high enough, are personal taxes that are nondeductible.
+You pay 0.9% additional Medicare tax on net earnings from self-employment or employee wages (if your income is high enough.)
+You also pay the 3.8% net investment income tax on income from investments.
+That includes income from a business in which you don’t participate on a day-to-day basis.
+Again you pay these if your income is high enough.
+They remain personal taxes that are nondeductible.

 - Clothing for work.
 While many people in business want to dress for success, the government doesn’t help to underwrite the cost by permitting a deduction.
 Only clothing not suitable to street use (e.g., uniforms, hardhats, etc.) can be deducted.

 - Commuting to and from work.
 No matter how lengthy or difficult it is to get to your business and home again or what mode of transportation you use, you can’t write off the cost.

 - Dues to a country club.
 Even though golf or tennis may be a great way to meet and network with clients and customers, the dues aren’t deductible.
 The same is true for social clubs and fitness centers.
 But if you have a business lunch at your club, half the cost of the meal can be deducted.

 - Exploratory costs.
 The money you spend to research business opportunities you might go into isn’t deductible.
 Once you actually start a business, expenses treated as start-up costs can be deducted in the first year within certain limits.

 - Fines and penalties.
 Government-imposed fines and penalties are usually nondeductible, regardless of the amount.

 - Gifts to business associates, customers, vendors, etc. The deduction is capped at $25 even though it makes good business sense to give a more expensive gift in certain situations.